samkass/ScriptCraft-ContribSam/serduino/README.md

 Arduino pins from ScriptCraft.
 I had plans to replace the serial protocol with something more advanced, such as the one used by "MyRobotLab" but have not yet done so.

+I used this during an event at our MakerSpace to get kids into Arduino by tying a real-world button to Minecraft fireworks, a potentiometer to Minecraft time-of-day, and in-game switches and buttons to real-world lights and buzzers.

 TODO: The Usage instructions below assume CraftBukkit.
 They will need updates in order to work with CanaryMod.
+TODO: The scripts were written against mid-2014 ScriptCraft/Bukkit and haven't been updated or looked at since...

 ## About